*This post was created in collaboration with Mortgage Maestro.

 Ask Your Lender These Mortgage Prepayment Questions

-In order to find out exactly what your repayment penalty fees and privileges are, it’s important that you ask your lender a number of important questions, including the following:
+To find out exactly what your repayment penalty fees and privileges are, you must ask your lender some important questions, including the following:

 - Are there are any prepayment privileges?